merul01/Trio/README.md

 The app mimics a Stony Brook–style NetID login with Duo, then layers Trio on top as an **invisible behavioral factor**.
 It’s not about full fledge security yet; it’s about **interaction design, feedback, and feasibility**.

-> ⚠️ **Prototype only.** No real SBU accounts, no network calls, and no persistent storage.
-All data lives in memory and resets when you quit the app.

----

 ## 🧱 Tech Stack

 - **Platform:** macOS app